 How to Encourage Others to Volunteer With You

-Making a difference by volunteering is beneficial for you and your community, so why isn't everyone doing it?
-Encourage your friends to start volunteering with this advice!
+Volunteering benefits both you and your community, so why isn't everyone doing it?
+Use this advice to encourage your friends to make a difference with you!

-Volunteering addresses all kinds of needs: Feeding the hungry; protecting the environment; making life better for animals, kids, or seniors.
+Volunteering addresses all kinds of needs, from feeding the hungry to protecting the environment to making life better for animals, kids, senior citizens, and more.
 Whatever the purpose, your volunteer efforts make a difference.
-Imagine the difference that can be made with more than just you.
-Enlisting your peers can make the experience more enjoyable for you and provide them with important opportunities as well.
+Imagine the difference that can be made with more than just you!
+Enlisting your peers can make the volunteer experience more enjoyable for you and provide them with important opportunities as well.
 So how can you get other students interested and involved in volunteering?

 Take the initiative